Scoon04/scoon04.github.io/docs/API.md

 | Max Value | AZ | M | A | 0x0041 | YB |
 | Example Value | AZ | M | A | 0x0041 | YB |

-> Some variables are stored in the same variable but across multiple bytes.
-Any 2 bytes that share a variable name will store the expected values togeather.
-Example: motorDir_pref has 2 bytes.
-Byte 1 = 0x00, Byte 2 = 0x01.
-The actual stored value will look like this: 0x0001.
-This takes two 8 bit segments and strings them togeather.

 ### Rotational Velocity (Type 3)

 |  | Byte 1-2 | Byte 3 | Byte 4 | Byte 5-6 | Byte 7-8 |